patrickcberry/jekyll-bootstrap4/pages/about.md

 carousel: true
 ---

 This is the personal website of Patrick Berry.

 Father of three school aged children and step father to one independent young adult.

-l am a Professional Engineer with 25 years of experience across a number of industries.
+l am a Professional Engineer with over 25 years of experience across a number of industries.

 l currently live, in Sydney Australia but have previously lived permanently in Melbourne (Australia), Helsinki (Finland), Durban (Republic of South Africa) and Albury (Australia).